zanarashidi/loopy-belief-propagation-using-CUDA/README.md

 ## About

-Sum-Product (Loopy Belief Propagation) Algorithm using CUDA on GPU
+An implementation of the Sum-Product (Loopy Belief Propagation) Algorithm using CUDA on GPU

 This code was written as part of my B.Sc.
 Project in Computer Engineering at the Computer Engineering Department, Sharif University of Technology, Iran